s1mr4n/chart/readme.md

-Chart
+# chart

-My sorry ass attempt at making a dental charting webapp.
-I have no idea what i'm doing.
+my sorry ass attempt at a dental charting webapp. i have no idea what im doing.